-To achieve an improvement of data transfer, I integrated memory transfer of all six mutants together because essentially transferring all data for six mutants at once is faster than transferring the same amount of data six separate times.
+To achieve an improvement of data transfer, I integrated memory transfer of all six mutants together because transferring all data for six mutants instantaneously is faster than transferring the same amount of data over separate occurrences.
 In addition, I moved data transfer outside of the for-loop over all time steps.
-Now, instead of transferring all data between two computing environments for each of the time steps, the system transfer all data onto GPU in the beginning of the large for loop over all time steps and transfer only necessary data inside the for loop.
-Next, I divided the transfer functions into two separate d functions.
-One will allocate a CPU array on the GPU and the other will transfer the data and swap pointers to the array on GPU and CPU.
+Now, the system transfers all data onto GPU in the beginning of the large for loop over all time steps and only transfers necessary data inside the for loop.
+Next, I divided the transfer functions into two separate functions.
+One function will allocate a CPU array on the GPU and the other function will transfer the data and swap pointers to the array on GPU and CPU.
 I then added another function that will only swap pointers to the array.
-Though those separated functions, the system only needs to allocate the array once and can access the array repeatedly later using the pointer and swapping functions.
-Now that allocation process is now omitted during each data transfer and the system only needs to overwrite the data at the given location, each data transfer can be accelerated.
+Through those separated functions, the system only needs to allocate the array once and can access the array repeatedly later using the pointer and swapping functions.
+The allocation process is now omitted during each data transfer, and the system only needs to overwrite the data at the given location; thus, each data transfer can be accelerated.

 Less communication between GPU and CPU will obviously reduce unnecessary overheads and improve runtime of each individual simulation.
 However, less data transfer between CPU and GPU will require more data to stay on GPU throughout each simulation and will directly affect memory requirement of each process.
-When I was trying to simulate two or three parameter sets at the same time, simulation of multiple parameter sets lead to another challenge of the system in this stage, which is to reduce memory requirement of the simulation on GPU.
+When I was trying to simulate two or three parameter sets at the same time, simulation of multiple parameter sets lead to another challenge— reducing the memory requirement of the simulation on GPU.
 Limited by the structure of the current system, the system keeps a copy on CPU for every copy of data structure existing on GPU.
-With smaller requirement on memory for each simulation, a larger number of simulations can fit on the GPU card simultaneously and thus utilization of GPU card will approach its fully capacity.
+With smaller requirement on memory for each simulation, a larger number of simulations can fit on the GPU card simultaneously, and thus, utilization of GPU card will approach its full capacity.

 There are two viable ways to reduce the memory requirement of the system on GPU.
 One involves directly reducing the size of baby_cl structure that will be copied to GPU.
-Currently, the number of time steps that every baby_cl keeps is the same and equals to the maximum delay.
-However, most of the reactions require data from a small number of past time steps.
-If baby_cl for each of the reaction can be tailored according to the delay size of that reacation, memory requirement on GPU can reduce by a factor of six in the worst case and by a factor of ten in the best scenario.
+Currently, the number of time steps that every baby_cl keeps is the same and is equal to the maximum delay.
+However, most reactions require data from a small number of past time steps.
+If baby_cl for each of the reactions can be tailored according to the delay size of that reaction, memory requirement on GPU can reduced by a factor of six or ten in the worst and best case scenarios, respectively.
 The other way to reduce memory requirement is to increment time step and thus indirectly decrease the size of baby_cl.
-If the time step is increased to 0.02 then size of baby_cl can reduce by half and similarly, if time step if four time larger, then size of baby_cl will be only a quarter of the original size.
-However, redesigning the data structure and changing time step sizes for differential equations require various changes over the entire program and thus they were not implemented in this preliminary stage.
+If the time step is increased to 0.02, then size of baby_cl can reduce by half.
+Similarly, if time step if four time larger, then size of baby_cl can be reduced to a quarter of the original size.
+Redesigning the data structure and changing time step sizes for differential equations require various changes over the entire program, and thus, they were not implemented in this preliminary stage.
 Instead, they will be addressed and incorporated during the second stage of the project.

 Results: